reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 The console logs print the default password that was randomly generated as a part of the default security configuration:
 {{% image alt="settings" src="images/posts/getting-started-with-spring-security/login-logs.JPG" %}}
-With the default username as `user` and the default password as printed in the logs, we should be able to login to the application.
+With the default username `user` and the default password (from the logs), we should be able to login to the application.
 We can override these defaults in our `application.yml`:
 ````yaml
 spring: